redouanelg/EddyNet/README.md

+###### Note: Like all the Eddy detection algorithms (there is no consensus on the best method to use), the ground truth used in this work has some ghost eddies (eddies that are missed between two temporal detections).
+Still working on an improved dataset.

 # EddyNet

 EddyNet: A Deep Neural Network For Pixel-Wise Classification of Oceanic Eddies

 This is the supplementary material of the publication "EddyNet: A Deep Neural Network For Pixel-Wise Classification of Oceanic Eddies", from R. Lguensat et al., accepted as an oral presentation for IGARSS2018.
 Pre-print at: https://arxiv.org/abs/1711.03954